-- " Either a bachelor's or master's professional degree in physical therapy - " License to practice physical therapy within the United States. - " Documentation submitted with application - " All official college transcripts: undergraduate, physical therapy program, graduate, and any other relevant university course work. - " Acceptable grade point average (3.0 minimum on a 4.0 scale). - " At least one supporting letter of recommendation from a current/former employer or a professional colleague in the field of physical therapy. - " Résumé listing professional experience. - " Essay about personal professional goals in 500 words or less. - " TOEFL or IELTS (Internationally trained applicants from a non-English speaking country).
+- " Either a bachelor's or master's professional degree in physical therapy - " License to practice physical therapy within the United States. - " All official college transcripts: undergraduate, physical therapy program, graduate, and any other university course work. - " Minimum 3.0 GPA on a 4.0 scale. - " At least one supporting letter of recommendation from a current/former employer or a professional colleague in the field of physical therapy. - " Résumé listing professional experience. - " Essay about personal professional goals in 500 words or less. - " Applicants may be offered the opportunity to interview, if they so choose, in order to demonstrate appropriateness for admission to the Transitional Doctor of Physical Therapy program. - " TOEFL or IELTS (Internationally trained applicants from a non-English speaking country).